 Or you can shell out money to pay for ads to drive people to a landing page for your newsletter sign-up.
 But this can quickly become an expensive ordeal that yields little to no ROI.

 This is why popup forms have become so popular.
-When shown at the right time and with the right message, then you can easily convert your visitors into hot leads.
+You can easily convert your visitors into hot leads when shown at the right time and with the right message.

 Once you grow your email list, you can continue to engage your audience and potentially earn (more of) their business.
 Stats show email can generate $38 for every $1 spent.

-So which popup tool can you use for your Shopify store?
+So which popup app is the best for your Shopify store?

 Let’s take a look.

-Poptin – The Best for Exit-Intent Popups on Shopify
+Poptin – Exit-Intent Popups App for Shopify Store

-This app is used by digital marketing agencies, online marketers, bloggers, and e-commerce website owners.
+This popup app is used by digital marketing agencies, online marketers, bloggers, and e-commerce website owners.

-You can set up your Shopify popups based on exit intent, scrolling, multiple clicks, a link click, or time-based triggers.
+You can easily create and set up popups for your Shopify stores based on exit intent, scrolling, multiple clicks, a link click, or time-based triggers.

-It comes with a drag-and-drop system you can use to create fully responsive popups for Shopify quickly and even conduct A/B split tests.
+It has a drag-and-drop editor to quickly create fully responsive popups for Shopify and even conduct A/B split tests.

-And best of all, you can give it a try today for free, using the free version.
-Afterward, you can pay for the premium version to unlock all of its cool features.
+And best of all, you can try it for free today using the free version.
+Afterward, you can pay for the premium version to unlock its excellent features.

-There are multiple plans to choose from — the Basic plan is $19/mo, Pro plan is $49/mo, and Agency plan is $99/mo.
+There are multiple pricing plans to choose from — the Basic plan is $25/mo, Pro plan is $59/mo, and Agency plan is $119/mo.
 You can also save 20% by choosing annual plans.

 So how can you use Poptin to make your Shopify store perform better?